The Scleroderma Patient-centered Intervention Network (SPIN) has released their Progress Report. Read more about SPIN here.

 Scleroderma Manitoba hosts support groups for scleroderma patients, their families, and their supporters.

-The 2023 meeting dates are available here.
+Upcoming meeting dates and details are available here.

 Information and applications for Research and Professional Development grants are available here.